serenity-is/docs/api/dotnet/Serenity.Net.Web/Serenity.Web/RecaptchaPropertyProcessor/RecaptchaPropertyProcessor.md

 ## Remarks

-Creates a new instance of the class
+Initializes a new instance of the [`RecaptchaPropertyProcessor`](../RecaptchaPropertyProcessor.md) class.

 ## See Also